Home » Blog » Serio ’09 Named Interim Executive Director of Juneau Jazz & Classics

 Serio ’09 Named Interim Executive Director of Juneau Jazz & Classics

-Trumpeter, educator and administrator Alexander Serio ’09 (Bachelor of Music in Performance) was recently appointed interim executive director of Juneau Jazz & Classics, a nonprofit organization that hosts a major jazz annual music festival and other programs featuring jazz, blues and classical music in Alaska.
+Trumpeter, educator and administrator Alexander Serio ’09 (Bachelor of Music in Performance) was recently appointed interim executive director of Juneau Jazz & Classics, a nonprofit organization that hosts a premier Alaskan jazz, blues and classical music festival among other programs.
 He joins the organization as it prepares to launch its landmark 40th anniversary season.
 Serio succeeds executive director Sandy Fortier, who is stepping away after many years of leadership with Juneau Jazz & Classics while continuing to serve as a consultant through Juneau Jazz Fest in February 2026.

 A proven leader in the performing arts with deep roots in music education and festival presenting, Serio currently serves as executive director of the Sitka Music Festival, which he will continue to lead along with his new role with Juneau Jazz & Classics.
 He has guided the Sitka Music Festival to remarkable growth in close partnership with Grammy Award-winning cellist Zuill Bailey, who serves as artistic director of both the Sitka Music Festival and Juneau Jazz & Classics.
 Under Serio’s leadership at Sitka, the festival has achieved a 51% increase in summer festival ticket sales from 2023 to 2025, a 200% surge in autumn and winter classics subscriptions, and a 36% rise in individual giving.
 In 2024, Musical America Worldwide named him one of its Top 30 Professionals of the Year.